fabio1079/kiskadee/doc/analyzers.rst

 List of supported analyzers
 ===========================

-For now, kiskadee only runs cppcheck (http://cppcheck.sourceforge.net/), but it is ready to run Frama-C and flawfinder, which will be available in the next release.
+For now, kiskadee only runs cppcheck (http://cppcheck.sourceforge.net/), and flawfinder (https://www.dwheeler.com/flawfinder/), but it is ready to run Frama-C and the clang static analyzer, which will be available in future releases.

 Each analyzer in kiskadee runs under docker, so you will have to properly configure a docker engine in your environment in order to run